oVirt/ovirt-site/source/develop/index.md

 # Joining a team

 Within oVirt project several teams are taking care of different aspects of the system.
+The [oVirt Bugzilla](https://bugzilla.redhat.com/buglist.cgi?quicksearch=classification%3Aovirt) tickets are classified by oVirt team to identify the main impacted area.

 - [Project Infrastructure](infra/infrastructure.html): takes care of the oVirt datacenter and of all the systems and services running within the datacenter such as Jenkins, Gerrit, Apache, ...
 - [Integration and Node](integration/index.html): integrates the oVirt subprojects making them work together as a complete solution.